-Experienced drummers know that choosing the right drumsticks is a matter of deciding which size and material is right for their drumming style and the music they play.
-It's a relative thing and each drummer needs to make an individual choice.
+Experienced drummers know that choosing drumsticks is a matter of deciding which size and material is right for their drumming style and the music they play.
+It’s a relative thing and each drummer needs to make an individual choice.
 Finding the right material, size and tip is the focus of this drumsticks guide.

 Selecting the Right Material

-The vast majority of models are made from 4 different woods or are synthetic.
+The vast majority of models are made from four different woods or are synthetic.
 Each material has unique characteristics and delivers its own sound.
 We list the woods from least dense to most dense which is also the least durable to the most durable material.

 Maple: Like maple shells, maple sticks are light and produce a bright sound with fast response.
 That’s the advantage they offer.
 The downside is that maple is not as durable as other woods.
 The sound they produce and their strength make them an ideal choice for drummers who play fairly light, with a focus on tonal quality rather than big projection.

 Hickory: Most baseball bats are made from hickory so that tells you something about this wood.
 It demonstrates a nice balance between light weight and durability.
 Hickory sticks are the best drum sticks for those who play an eclectic mix of styles because they are very versatile.

 Oak: Very dense and durable, oak sticks are the preferred tools of players who use a heavy-handed style with a focus on volume and projection.
 They are a good choice for rimshots as well.

 Rosewood: This is another dense wood.
 It has a more musical sound than oak and is a good choice for drum solos.
 Rosewood drumsticks are more expensive than other woods but are also very durable.

 Synthetic: The greatest advantage of synthetic drum sticks is their durability.
 They make great practice sticks and the synthetic head is also preferred by some drummers for the ringing tones they deliver when playing cymbals.